-It’s a new Millenium: Y2K has just passed leaving nothing behind except a few hangovers.
-The dreaded Y2K apocalypse was diverted and since every AS400 on the planet steadfastly refused to bust into flames — it’s a new dawn for IBM Midrange computers.
+It’s a new Millennium: Y2K has just passed, leaving nothing behind except a few hangovers.
+The dreaded Y2K apocalypse was diverted and, since every AS400 on the planet steadfastly refused to bust into flames — it’s a new dawn for IBM Midrange computers.

-AS400 renamed iSeries – The long-rumored and much-debated rebranding of IBM’s disparate server lines, known under the code-name Mach1, was announced on October 3 2000, just a few weeks before the fall COMMON midrange trade show in Baltimore.
+The replacement for the old AS400 machines is the iSeries – The long-rumored and much-debated rebranding of IBM’s disparate server lines, known under the code-name Mach1, was announced on October 3 2000, just a few weeks before the fall COMMON midrange trade show in Baltimore.
 The AS/400 is henceforth known as the iSeries 400, not the I/500, as had been widely reported.

 But there’s a lot more to Mach1 than renaming the AS/400.